IDGallagher/BBExplore/README.md

 Logic concerned with Breaking Bad characters should only be in CharactersModule while logic concerning the display of a list of cells in a tableview should be in ListUIModile.

-App-specific code is prefixed with "BB"
+App-specific code is prefixed with "BB".

+The tableview uses facial recognition to get decent thumbnail pics from the images provided while the detail view may look vaguely familiar to Tinder users ;-)